asterion-digital/asterion-as-code/infra-rpi/README.md

 ### Create stack and retrieve kubeconfig

 Once we have our local pulumi configuration set we can bring up the infrastructure stack.
-Currently, this stack includes the deploymemt of [K3S](https://k3s.io/k3s) on an existing RPI.
+Currently, this stack includes the deployment of [K3S](https://k3s.io/k3s) on an existing RPI.

 ```
 pulumi up --yes